mariodruiz/PYNQ/docs/source/pynq_tutorials.rst

 =============

-The `PYNQ workshop material <https://github.com/Xilinx/PYNQ_Workshop>`_ is an introduction training workshop developed but the PYNQ team.
+The `PYNQ workshop material <https://github.com/Xilinx/PYNQ_Workshop>`_ is an introduction training workshop developed by the PYNQ team.
 It includes PDF presentations and hands-on exercises and is recommended for beginners.
 The material is based on the PYNQ-Z2 board but can be used on other PYNQ boards.